Standard 2.2 Safety – Case study 1

 In another collaboration with the school, the educational leader and school principal sought to increase the knowledge, skill and confidence of all staff in teaching children protective behaviours.
 Following a recent child protection training, the educational leader did some additional research about incorporating protective behaviour concepts and strategies in the educational program.
 They also undertook a review of their resource library specific to protective behaviours.
 In doing so, they discovered a lack of suitable resources on this topic, both for children and families.
 This led to further conversations with the school principal about how they can work better together to promote child safety and protective behaviours within the local community.
 This included looking at key messages for families and community members about child safety.
 It also included sharing existing resources between the service and the school specific to child safety and protective behaviours.

-You may wish to use the indicators for Exceeding practice, the reflective questions for Exceeding practice at the Standard level, or the questions used by authorised officers to establish Exceeding practice to review and consider the examples of practice described above.
+You may wish to use the indicators for Exceeding practice, the reflective questions for Exceeding practice at the Standard level, or the questions used by authorised officers to establish Exceeding practice to review and consider the examples of practice described above using the online Guide to the NQF.
 You may also wish to consider them as part of your self-assessment, and in the development of your Quality Improvement Plan.

 * To create a print friendly version of this case study, please click ‘print’ in the red menu bar.